Fisk-University/Archivist-Documentation/customVocabularySample/README.md

 # customVocabularySample

-This folder contains sample custom vocabularies for use with [Omeka S](https://omeka.org/s/), designed to help archivists and librarians enhance metadata precision and consistency in their digital collections.
+This folder contains sample custom vocabularies for use with [Omeka-S](https://omeka.org/s/), designed to help archivists and librarians enhance metadata precision and consistency in their digital collections.

 ## Purpose

-Archivists often need vocabularies tailored to specific institutions, communities, or collection types.
-This folder provides example files as a starting point to help users define their own controlled vocabularies in Omeka S using the proper structure and format.
+Archivists often need vocabularies tailored to specific institutions, communities, metadata properties or collection types.
+This folder provides example files as a starting point to help users define their own controlled vocabularies in Omeka-S using the proper structure and format.

 By using these examples as a guide, archivists can create their own RDF/JSON-LD vocabularies to support custom metadata fields, controlled term lists, or local cataloging practices.

 ---

-## How to Install a Custom Vocabulary in Omeka S
+## How to Install a Custom Vocabulary in Omeka-S

 1. Download one of the example `.json` vocabulary files from this folder.
 2. Log in to your Omeka S admin dashboard.